Energy Systems Engineering Program

 About the Program

-In Energy Systems Engineering Program, the education curriculum covers basic sciences in the first year and, in the second year offers a programme involving technical lessons involving tools such as thermodynamics, heat and mass transfer, reaction kinetics.
+In the Energy Systems Engineering Program, the education curriculum covers basic sciences in the first year and, in the second year offers a programme involving technical lessons involving tools such as thermodynamics, heat and mass transfer, and reaction kinetics.
 From the second year, lectures focus on various energy systems.

-Energy Systems Engineering is a practical subject where the students use the fully equipped engineering laboratories.
+Energy Systems Engineering is a practical subject where the students use fully equipped engineering laboratories.
 Most of the lectures given in the third and fourth years are in the practical labs to allow the consolidation of students’ education.
 The practise of education in real life is undertaken by attending training courses where students see the studies conducted in the field of energy in other institutions.
 At the end of four years, each student receives a graduation project, the main purpose of which is to help students conduct studies in topics learnt during the four years and find solutions to recent problems.